 Departmental Fellowships and Prizes

-Please describe how this opportunity commits to a larger, coherent course of study or direction in personal and professional development as a Government Major.
+Please describe how this opportunity commits to a larger, coherent course of study or direction in personal and professional development as a government major.

 The Mavrinac Prize is given annually to honor the best original research project submitted by a student.
-Endowed by the generosity of the Mavrinac family, the prize commemorates the life and career of Professor Albert A. Mavrinac, Dana Professor of Government emeritus.
-Professor Mavrinac taught at Colby from 1958 until 1992 and was the first Chair of the Government Department.
+Endowed by the generosity of the Mavrinac family, the prize commemorates the life and career of Professor Albert A. Mavrinac, Dana Professor of Government, emeritus.
+Professor Mavrinac taught at Colby from 1958 until 1992 and was the first chair of the Government Department.

 - 2019: Carlo Macomber & Ellie Krossa